 What remained of the Battalion was relieved by 2.00am the following morning.
-The surviving members of the battalion who were not wounded, retired to Arras to rest for just 2 days before returning to the trenches for a further ten days before being relieved on 17 May.
+The surviving members of the battalion who were not wounded retired to Arras to rest for just 2 days before returning to the trenches for a further ten days and relieved on 17 May.

 Amos and Reginald were among those initially posted as missing.
-It was almost a year later, on 3 April 1918 that it was made official that it was to be assumed they died “on or after” 3 May 1917.
+Almost a year later, on 3 April 1918, it was made official that it was assumed they died “on or after” 3 May 1917.
 Their service in France had lasted 123 days.

 The Commonwealth War Graves Commission records 131 men of the battalion eventually confirmed as having lost their lives on 3 May 1917.
-Of these men lost, only 6 have known graves.
-The others are all listed together on Bay 2 of the Arras Memorial.
+Of those lost, only 6 have known graves.
+The others, including Amos and Reginald, are all listed together on Bay 2 of the Arras Memorial.

-Amos and Reginald were awarded posthumously the British War and Victory medals.
+Amos and Reginald were both posthumously awarded the British War and Victory medals.
+[See Appendix 1]

 Thursday 3 May 1917 saw the heaviest casualties for Lynsted when 5 men were lost at the Third Battle of the Scarpe.